humpalum/vscode-sigma/README.md

 Checkout Ideas.md for planned features!
 ## Installation
 Simply grab it in the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=humpalum.sigma).
 Install it from VSCode in the Extension Tab (Ctrl + Shift + X) and search for Sigma.
+Setup your Author Name in the extensions config section.

 ## Features
 ### Snippets